More Than Scant Remains

 The little loop west from the hiker’s lot takes in bits and pieces of pretty much everything the company built.
 A raceway canal, a giant dam, huge iron gears and such.

-I imagine it’s probably better to hike here in the spring or fall, but I rather like being the lone wolf, breaking trail through the snow.
+I imagine it’s probably better to hike here in the spring or fall (see below), but I rather like being the lone wolf, breaking trail through the snow.
 In the summer, the park is sort of overrun by locals who apparently like to drink and skinny dip and everything else associated with such activities.

 You can explore more of the Scitico section if you wish.
+The Somersville Mill Trail extends a full mile east into Somers and outside the state park.
 As for me?
 I had to handle the Hazardville (West) section as well, so I’ll leave you to it.

 (Yes, that’s right.
 Despite me writing all about Hazardville, the other Enfield section bears that name.
-Like I said at the outset…it’s all a bit much.
+Like I said at the outset…it’s all a bit confusing.)